-In our first seven years of trading, we have continued to expand the services we offer.
+In our first eight years of trading, we have continued to expand the services we offer.
 We now provide a range of school improvement services, a college ‘critical friend’ service, training and development, including open courses, bespoke in-house inset, and conferences, coaching and mentoring, and copy-writing and editing services.
 We offer education advice to schools, colleges, local authorities, multi-academy trusts and charities.

 If you’d like to speak to us about any of the services we offer, please visit our contact page.

 About Matt Bromley

 Matt writes for various newspapers and magazines including TES, SecEd, Headteacher Update, SEN Leader, School Business Manager Magazine, Children & Young People Now, Attendance Matters Magazine, and School Inspection+Improvement Magazine.
 He sits on SecEd’s editorial board and co-hosts their podcast, as well as writes most of their monthly pull-out best practice supplements.

 He is the author of numerous best-selling books for teachers including ‘How to Become a School Leader’, ‘The IQ Myth’, ‘The Art of Public Speaking’, ‘Teach’, ‘Teach 2’, ‘Making Key Stage 3 Count’, ‘The New Teacher Survival Kit’, ‘How to Lead’ and ‘How to Learn’.
 His latest book is ‘School & College Curriculum Design’.